holepunchto/brittle/README.md

 ```

 If a `solo` function is used, `test` functions will not execute.\
-If you have multiple `solo` tests then only one will be executed.

 If `solo` is used in a future tick (for example, in a `setTimeout` callback),\
 after `test` has already been used those tests won't be filtered.